nicotine189/OpenAssoSport/README.md

 # OpenAssoSport
-Create an app to managing a swimming club
+Create an app to manage a swimming club